Aaryaman-147/sw-triton-engine-ui/README.md

 To test the 3-dimensional Gotoh state machine, try forcing a massive gap with these parameters:
 * **Match:** 2 | **Mismatch:** -1 | **Gap Open:** -10 | **Gap Extend:** -1

-*Sequence 1:* AATATATACCCCCCCCCCATATATA
+*Sequence 1:* ATCGAAGATCCCCCCCCGTAGCAT
 *Sequence 2:* AATATATATATATA

 *(Because opening a gap costs -10, but extending it costs -1, the engine will group the missing bases into one massive 10-base hyphen block `----------` rather than scattering them).*